Average Drift Analysis and Population Scalability: Population scalability

-We investigate EAs that are used to search an optimal point in a finite state space.
-An EA is represented using a stochastic iteration procedure.
-Initially we construct a population of points $\Phi_0$; then generate a new population of points $\Phi_1$ from $\Phi_0$ in a probabilistic way; then generate a new population of points $\Phi_2$ from $\Phi_1$ in a probabilistic way; and so on.
-This procedure is repeated until an optimal point is found.
-A random sequence is then generated: $ \Phi_0 \to \Phi_1 \to \Phi_2 \to \cdots.$ The procedure of generating $\Phi_{t+1}$ from $\Phi_t$ is represented using the transition probability: $ \mathbf{P}(\Phi_{t+1}= Y \mid \Phi_t=X),$ where populations $\Phi_{t}$ is a random variable and $X $ its value or state, $t$ is the generation counter.

-The stopping criterion is that the algorithm halts once an optimal point is found.
-The criterion is used for analysing the first time when an EA encounters an optimal point.
-After $\Phi_t $ includes an optimal point, we assign $ \Phi_t= \Phi_{t+1}= \Phi_{t+2} =\cdots$ for ever.
+Consider the problem of maximizing a function $f(x)$ where $ x \in \mathcal{S}$ and $\mathcal{S}$ is a finite set.
+A point in $\mathcal{S}$ is called a solution or an individual.
+A population consists of one or more individuals.
+A $(\mu+\lambda)$ EA is described in Algorithm~\ref{alg1}.
+The stopping criterion is that the EA halts once an optimal solution is found.
+The criterion is used for the sake of analysis because our interest is the number of generations of the EA to find an optimal solution for the first time.
+If $\Phi_t $ includes an optimal solution, assign $ \Phi_t = \Phi_{t+1}= \Phi_{t+2} =\cdots$ for ever.
+In other words, the optimal set is always absorbing.

+The sequence $\{ \Phi_t; t=0, 1, \cdots \}$ can be modelled by a Markov chain~\cite{he2003towards}.
+Each generation of the EA consists of two steps: to generate new individuals by mutation or crossover and to select individuals for next generation,

-We only discuss convergent EAs, that is, the probability of $\Phi_t$ staying in the non-optimal set goes to $0$ as $t$ becomes sufficiently large.
-More formally, let $S$ denote the set of all populations, $S_{\opt}$ the set of populations with an optimal point and $S_{\non}$ the set of populations without an optimal point.
-The \emph{convergence} refers to $ \lim_{t \to +\infty} \mathbf{P}(\Phi_t \in S_{\non} ) =0. $
+Let $\mathcal{P}$ denote the set of all populations, $\mathcal{P}_{\opt}$ the set of populations including an optimal solution and $\mathcal{P}_{\non}$ the set of populations without an optimal solution.
+The transition from $\Phi_t$ to $\Psi_{t}$ can be represented using mutation (or crossover) probabilities:

+where $\Phi_{t}, \Psi_{t}$ are random variables representing the $t$th generation population and its children population. $X, Y $ are their values taken from $\mathcal{P}$.